BEagle1984/silverback/docs/index.md

                 <i class="icon fas fa-exclamation-triangle"></i>
                 <h2>Error handling policies</h2>
                 <p>
                     Sooner or later you will run into an issue with a message that cannot be processed and you therefore have to handle the exception and decide what to do with the message.
-With Silverback you can configuratively specify the error handling policies for each inbound connector.
+With Silverback you can configure some error handling policies for each inbound endpoint.
 The built-in policies are:
                     <ul>
                         <li><b>Skip</b>: simply ignore the message</li>
                         <li><b>Retry</b>: retry the same message (delays can be specified)</li>